 With the support of Brookview House, its donors, my mother, and many other mentors in my life, I’ve been able to see that my success comes from many sources and experiences that shaped me as an individual.

 RED SOX SCHOLARS CLASS OF 2013

-Shakyra attended the Brookview youth development program and the Girls Group.
+Shakyra attended Brookview youth development programs and the Girls Group.
 Shakyra is also a Red Sox Scholar, sings alto in her school choir and aims to be a Pediatrician.

 The Boston Red Sox and the Red Sox Foundation introduced the Red Sox Scholars in a pre-game ceremony at Fenway Park.
 2013 was the 10thAnniversary of the program, which is presented by Beth Israel Deaconess Medical Center, the Official Hospital of the Boston Red Sox.
 The program provides scholarships and mentoring for academically talented, financially challenged middle school students from Boston Public Schools.

 Conceived in 1996, youth development programs at Brookview House have proven successful.
+88% of our youth program participants graduate high school.
 Our youth programs serve 250 per year and the goal is to help school-age children (5.9 to 19 years old) recover from the trauma of homelessness and do well in school.
 Our success is measured by the numbers who improve behaviors, advance to the next grade and stay in school.

-The Massachusetts Dept of Education reports an estimated 48,000 or more homeless students in the Commonwealth.
-Studies show homeless children are three times more likely than other children to have emotional or behavioral problems and they are twice as likely to have a learning disability.
+Studies show children experiencing homelessness are three times more likely than other children to have emotional or behavioral problems and they are twice as likely to have a learning disability.
 By age 12, 83% of homeless children had been exposed to at least one serious violent event.

 - 75% will drop out of high school permanently